 Technologies: iOS, Android, Google Maps, Uber API, Lyft API

-- Served as the lead Product Owner and UX Designer for the core web product as the company scaled from 5 to 250 customers, millions of users, and exited via IPO.
+Served as the lead product owner and UX designer for the core web product as the company scaled from five to 250 customers, millions of users, and exited via IPO.
 I was accountable for user acquisition, retention, and the overall success of the platform.
-My ultimate goal was 0% customer churn.
-To accomplish this I focused on user centered design, product/engineering efficiency, and testing quality (QA is the bedrock of any well designed product :).
+My ultimate goal was a 0% customer churn.
+To accomplish this I focused on user-centered design, product/engineering efficiency, and testing quality (QA is the bedrock of any well-designed product).

-- Designed a first time experience that had users complete a search and see how Castlight saves you money.
-Before rushing into some complicated walkthrough experience, we looked at our analytics data to look backwards and see what our power users had done the first time they used Castlight.
+Designed a first time experience that had users complete a search and see how Castlight saves you money.
+Before rushing into some complicated walkthrough experience, we looked at our analytics data to look back and see what our power users had done the first time they used Castlight.
 This showed us that conducting a search is the key behavior.
-We then used location, personal claims data, and analyzed their health plan options in order to present them with a simple flow that converted first time visitors into repeat actives.
+We then used location, personal claims data, and analyzed their health plan options in order to present them with a simple flow that converted first-time visitors into repeat actives.

-- Built a claims based provider reviews system.
+Built a claims-based provider review system.
 When users saw a doctor, Castlight would prompt them to review the care they received via an email or in-app prompt.
-The review survey was based on the CG CAHPS methodology which rating outcomes.
+The reviewed survey was based on the CG CAHPS methodology which rating outcomes.

-- Partnered with Quest Diagnostics to embed appointment scheduling into Castlight.
-User's could see available times, input preferences, book, and receive a confirmation all from within Castlight.
-This required a complex data exchange between both enterprise companies.
+Partnered with Quest Diagnostics to embed appointment scheduling into Castlight.
+Users could see available times, input preferences, book, and receive a confirmation all from within Castlight.
+This required complex data exchange between both enterprise companies.
 API's had not been fully developed, we had to lay that groundwork.

-- Designed and implemented a personalized email tool that used claims data to deliver relevant and timely emails.
-In some instances we improved click through rate by over 1000%.
+Designed and implemented a personalized email tool that used claims data to deliver relevant and timely emails.
+In some instances, we improved the click-through rate by over 1,000%.

 Technologies: Android, Web App, Adobe Photoshop, Custom Analytics Platform

 2010 - 2012